DQGiac/AID_VSL_Translator/README.md

 <li>Google Meet</li>
 <h1>VISION</h1>
 Develop the project into an API but easy-to-use, code-free, and user-friendly.<br>
-Essentially envisioned to be a drag-and-down style app for the deaf to create whatever creation to suit their personal needs (shopping, medical checkups, educational purposes, etc.)
+Essentially envisioned to be a drag-and-drop style app for the deaf to create whatever creation to suit their personal needs (shopping, medical checkups, educational purposes, etc.)